sdo992/alkaborproject/README.md

 Lutris Install Script
 --------------------
 I've submitted the script to be included in the Lutris search for EverQuest; however, it seems like it can take awhile to get approved.
-Even then, I wasn't able to submit specifics, such as the `slug_name`.
+Even then, I wasn't able to submit specifics, such as the `slug` name.

 I will update this once/if it is approved.